 Jobs and Economic Development Impact (JEDI) Model of the Wind Farm

-Quantifying the socioeconomic impacts of the proposed Cassadaga Wind Project is essential to understanding the potential benefits that the Project could have on the local and statewide economy.
+Quantifying the socioeconomic impacts of the proposed Cassadaga Wind Project is essential to understanding the potential benefits that the Project could have on the local and regional economy.
 Wind power development, like other commercial development projects, can expand the local economy through both direct and indirect means.
 Income generated from direct employment during the construction and operation phases of the wind farm is subsequently used to purchase local goods and services, creating a ripple effect throughout the local economy.
 This report analyzes three levels of impact that the proposed Project may have on the economy:

 On-site labor impacts: These are the direct impacts experienced by the companies/individuals engaged in the construction and operation of the facility.
 This value estimates the dollars spent on labor and professional services by project developers, consultants, and construction contractors, as well as operation and maintenance (O&M) personnel.
 On-site labor impacts do not reflect material expenditures.